lanl/lca-pytorch/README.md

     * [Dictionary Learning on Cifar-10 Images](https://github.com/lanl/lca-pytorch/blob/main/examples/pytorch_optim_dictionary_learning_cifar.ipynb)

 ## License
 LCA-PyTorch is provided under a BSD license with a "modifications must be indicated" clause.
 See [the LICENSE file](https://github.com/lanl/lca-pytorch/blob/main/LICENSE) for the full text.
+Internally, the LCA-PyTorch package is known as LA-CC-23-064.